gregdhill/compass/README.md

   pullPolicy: Always
 ```

 This is designed to mimic the `values.yaml` required by most Helm charts, but it also allows us to add an extra layer of templating on top.
-Additional arguments can also be added from a file specified by the `-env` flag.
+Additional arguments can also be added from a file specified by the `--import` flag.
 Let's build what we have so far:

 ```bash
 compass scroll.yaml